DelaramRajaei/RePair/README.md

 │   └── dataset_name
 │       └── refined_queries_files
 │   │   └── ranker.metric [such as bm25.map]
-│   │       └── [This is where all the results from the search, eval, aggregate, and boxing are stored]
+│   │       └── [This is where all the results from the search, eval, and aggregate]

 ```
+The results are available in the [./output](./output) file.

 ### Settings
 We've created benchmark query refinement datasets for the 'trec' dataset using the 'backtranslated' refiner with both 'bm25' and 'qld' rankers, along with 'map' and 'qld' evaluation metrics.You can adjust the settings [./src/param.py](./src/param.py)